zaschiff/CompleteWebDeveloperBootcamp/README.md

 ### Museum of Candy

 This is the second code along project in the Bootstrap 4 seciton.
 This Project is large in comparison to others.
 This takes advantage of the new features in bootstrap 4 and tries to create a small yet responsive web page that does not appear to use bootstrap as much.
 It is a light weight design with additional features along side a small snippet of javascript to make a transition affect.

+## Unit 10: Introduction to Javascript

+This seciton is the bsaics to the underlying scripts of javascript.
+This is where the functional side of the web developement begins.
+This section covers the very basics of coding in javascript.
+The smaler files are simplemcode alongs during the lecture videos.

+### Age calculator

+a simple java script file that takes in teh user's age and reports back how many days they have roughly been alive.

+### Stalker Exercise

+Is a simple script that takes in information from the user and quietly reports it back to the console.

+## Unit 11: Javascript Basics - Control Flow

+this section covers boolean logic and control flow using the while loop, for loop, and if conditionals.
+Here we beign to exercise logic and decide what code is run.

+## Annoy-omatic

+Is a simple script that uses a while loops that doens't end until the user enters correct input. it will constantly create a pop up asking the same question otherwise.

+## Conditionals

+Is a small exercise to practice using the if statement and conditional logic.

+## For loops Problem Set

+Is tkaing the problem set from the while loops and recreatign them in the structure of a for loop.

+## GuessingGame

+Is a simple guess the number that is hard coded game.
+The user will be prompted for a number and depending on their guess be given a response.

+## While Loops

+A set of problesm to practice using the while loop ina  form of code repetition.